-Light filtering, room darkening, and blackout shades are all types of window treatments for windows that are designed to control the amount of light that sails into your room.
+Light filtering, room darkening, and blackout shades are window treatments that offer different levels of light control, privacy, and heat blocking in your home.

-- Light Filtering Shades: Light filtering shades for windows are typically made of sheer or semi-sheer fabric materials that allow some light to pass through, while also providing some privacy.
-They are a great option for rooms where you want natural light to come in but still want some level of privacy.
+Light filtering shades are typically made of sheer or semi-sheer fabric materials that allow 6% to 14% light (depending on openness percentage) to pass through, while also providing a moderate level of privacy.
+They are a great option for rooms where you want natural light to sail in but still want some level of privacy.

-- Room Darkening Shades: Room darkening shades are made of heavier materials that block out more light than light-filtering shades, but they still allow some light to enter your room.
+Room darkening shades are made of heavier materials with tighter weaves, which block out more light than light-filtering shades, but they still allow 1% to 5% of light to enter your room.
 These window coverings are an excellent choice for bedrooms, nurseries, or any other room where you want to reduce the amount of light coming in, but don’t necessarily need complete darkness.

-- Blackout Shades: Blackout shades, as the very name suggests, are designed to completely block out all sunlight.
-They are usually made of thicker, opaque fabrics that do not allow any light to pass through.
-These window treatments are a good choice for bedrooms, media rooms, or any other room where you want complete darkness.
+Blackout shades, as the very name suggests, are designed to block out all 100% or nearly 100% sunlight.
+They are usually made of thicker, opaque fabrics with the tightest weave, which do not allow any light to pass through.
+These window treatments are a good choice for bedrooms, media rooms, home theaters, or any other room where you want complete darkness and maximum privacy.

 Light filtering shades have lots of advantages, such as illuminating your room’s interior, resisting damage from UV rays, and providing privacy.
-At the same time, they do have some disadvantages, for example, they are not a good choice for bedrooms.
+At the same time, they do have some disadvantages, for example, they are not a good choice for bedrooms and kids’ rooms.

 Here are some of the pros and cons of light-filtering shades for windows.